Rajat-Dhanuka/Resume-Skill-Matcher/README.md

 > - [X] `ℹ️  Pre-process dataset
 > - [X] `ℹ️  Analyse Data
-> - [X] `ℹ️  Do a comparitive Analysis of BoW, TF-IDF, Word2Bec using different ML models
+> - [X] `ℹ️  Do a comparative Analysis of BoW, TF-IDF, Word2Bec using different ML models
-> - [X] `  Create and train DL model for Multiclass Classification
+> - [X] `ℹ️  Create and train DL model for Multiclass Classification

 ---